au-ts/libmicrokitco/README.md

 ---

 ### `co_err_t microkit_cothread_recv_ntfn(const microkit_channel ch)`
-Maps an incoming notification to blocked cothreads, schedule them then yields to let the newly ready cothreads execute. **Call this in your `notified()` if you have cothreads blocking on channel**, otherwise, co-threads will never wake up if they blocks.
+Maps an incoming notification to blocked cothreads then schedules them.
+Equivalent to calling `semaphore_signal_all()`. **Call this in your `notified()` if you have cothreads blocking on channel**, otherwise, co-threads will never wake up if they blocks.

 This will always runs in the context of the root PD thread.

 ##### Arguments
 - `ch` number that the notification came from.

----

-### `void microkit_cothread_yield()`

-Yield the kernel thread to another cothread and place the caller at the back of the scheduling queue.
-If there are no other ready cothreads, the caller cothread keeps running.

 ---